sjbylo/flask-vote-app/pipeline/acs/README.md

 image for CVEs and checking the app deployment manifest for bad practices.

 The demo uses a repo with a simple python application.
-The master branch causes no failures but the "cve" branch causes roxctl checks to fail.
+The master branch causes no failures but the "cve" git reference causes roxctl checks to fail.

 The branch can be chosen when starting the pipeline.